No products in the cart.

-By the end of this post, you’ll know what CBD stands for and much more.
+At the end of this post, you’ll know

 CBD is an abbreviation for cannabidiol.
 The letters CBD come from within the word shown here: Canna-Bi-Diol.

-CBD is one of the more than 113 cannabinoids, or chemical compounds, found in hemp and cannabis.
-Cannabinoids are under-researched but present exciting avenues in the health and wellness field.
-THC is another cannabinoid, but unlike THC, CBD is non-psychoactive and non-addictive.
+CBD is one of the more than 100 cannabinoids, or chemical compounds that interact with your endocannabinoid system, found in hemp and marijuana.
+THC is another well-known cannabinoid, but unlike THC, CBD is non-psychoactive and non-addictive.

 How Does CBD Work?